Stubičke Toplice: 20th century - present

 The first illustrated tourist guide publication of Stubičke Toplice, The Mineral Bath and Spas of Stubičke Toplice, was printed in 1914 when the owner of the spa was Levin Baron Rauch.
 Activity at the resort and spa was then cut off following World War I. Before the construction of the Zabok-Gornja Stubica railway in 1916, the town was connected with the neighbouring town of Zabok with the spa-owned car.

 Between the two world wars, the spa became a joint-stock company.
 Outdoor pools, catering and other facilities are built.
 Stubičke Toplice became the most visited excursion site in the vicinity of Zagreb.
-In the second half of 20th century, significant expansion of the spa began, with upgrading of the baths, rehabilitation center and construction of a new hotel.
+In the second half of 20th century, significant expansion of the spa began, with upgrading of the baths, rehabilitation center and construction of the new hotel.

 Prior to 1993, Stubičke Toplice belonged to the territory of the former Municipality of Donja Stubica (which earned town privileges in 1997).
-Since the municipality of Stubičke Toplice was founded on April 27, 1993, a large number of building, infrastructural, culture, educational and social projects in the town were realized through the initiative of Vladimir Bosnar, arguably the most favored and memorable mayor by the town inhabitants, who served in this position from the municipality's inception until his death in 2017 (with a short break in early 2000s).
+Since the municipality of Stubičke Toplice was founded on April 27, 1993, a large number of building, infrastructural, cultural, educational and social projects in the town were realized through the initiative of Vladimir Bosnar, arguably the most favored and memorable mayor by the town inhabitants, who served in this position from the municipality's inception until his death in 2017 (with a short break in early 2000s).